mrnkr/react-native-expo-fancy-alerts/README.md

 ### Intro

 I used to be a Nativescript developer.
 One of the last libraries that I started using was [nativescript-fancyalert](https://github.com/NathanWalker/nativescript-fancyalert) and I really loved the extra touch of style it added to my interfaces.
 As soon as I ran into the need for simple dialogs in my newest app which I'm developing with React Native I decided to go ahead and make something that looked like fancy alerts.
-For now, this is a very basic, simple implementation with only the features I need right now and, unfortunately, still has layour issues when ran on Android.
-The idea is to make this a more general purpose library and make it compatible with Android and iOS seamlessly so that releasing it as a module on NPM actually makes sense.
+For now, this is a very basic, simple implementation with only the features I need right now.
+The idea is to make this a more general purpose library so that releasing it as a module on NPM actually makes sense.

 ### The result will be something like this...